ameuret/zed-spritesheet/README.md

 ## Inputs from more sprite atlases formats?

 Yep!
-Do you need JSON and can't be bothered to do it yourself?
+Do you need support for some weird JSON or some antiquated sprite sheet from the 80s and can't be bothered to do it yourself?

+Send me samples, I'll get you sorted as long as it does not involve EBCDIC.

 ## In the works

+ - [ ] ShoeBox JSON format (thanks @booticus for expressing interest)
  - [ ] Native DragonRuby in-game import
  - [ ] Output templating to support universal and easy custom outputs